 2018 – Houston Open [Pre- Masters] Ian Poulter

-As we can see from this list if we exclude the three WGC’s where you would always expect a bigger name to be focused on bagging the trophy only two of them, the 2021 Valero Texas Open and the 2019 Canadian Open have been won by big names, Jordan Spieth and Rory McIlroy, and in Spieth’s case having been winless for so long he was clearly 100% focused.
-With the remaining eleven though having been one by ‘lesser names’ it is clear that in general it makes sense to swerve the marquee names when they tee it up the week before a Major as they will most likely be using the event as a tune up.
+As we can see from this list if we exclude the three WGC’s where you would always expect a bigger name to be focused on bagging the trophy only two of them, the 2022 Genesis Scottish Open, the 2021 Valero Texas Open and the 2019 and 2022 Canadian Open have been won by big names, Xander Schauffele, Jordan Spieth and Rory McIlroy [x2], and in Spieth’s case having been winless for so long he was clearly 100% focused.
+With the remainder though all having been won by ‘lesser names’ it is clear that in general it makes sense to swerve the marquee names when they tee it up the week before a Major as they will most likely be using the event as a tune up.

-The wind which is more often than not an issue in Texas could be a fact though with gusts of 20mph+ showing as a possibility across the week.
+The wind which is more often than not an issue in Texas also looks like it could be a factor with gusts of 20mph+ showing as a possibility across the week.